Just looking for one thing here to make sure I got it all right.

 That would be over the top.

-And of course, we can't let the Boy Scouts meet on Quantico property either, because they have as part of their mission the advancement of Judeo Christian values, so we can't offend people by having a Boy Scouts on the Quantico base.
+And of course, we can't let the Boy Scouts meet on Quantico property either because they have as part of their mission the advancement of Judeo-Christian values.

-Well, we're gonna build uh mosque.
+Well, we're going to build a mosque.

 Now, we've talked about immigration on this program.